Learn more about our customer's success stories!

 How Safran's Mirabel facility saved more than 40% on workstations and other equipment!

 Safran Landing Systems, a world leader in aircraft landing and braking systems, wanted to find a way to reduce the costs of its storage systems.
 Read on to see how they were able to cut the cost by more than 40% thanks to the modular pipe and joint system.

 How Aldes Canada reduced the cost of its new workstation by 65%

-When Air 2000 was acquired by the Aldes Group in 2010, the company was renamed Aldes Canada.
-It subsequently moved to a 35 000-sq. ft. facility and took advantage of the opportunity to upgrade its equipment.
+When the Aldes Group acquired air 2000 in 2010, the company was renamed Aldes Canada.
+It subsequently moved to a 35 000-sq.
+Ft. facility and took advantage of the opportunity to upgrade its equipment.
 To respond to the growing demand for its products, the company’s goal was to double its production in its new location and become an excellence center thanks to research and development projects for the Aldes Group.
 Estimated reading time: 4 min.

 How the integration of 5S improved production organization at Waterax

 Back in 2012, WATERAX's Montreal facility made plans to adopt a new floor layout, but there was a lot of old equipment that needed to be swapped out or changed.
-The company decided that it needed to adopt a material handling system in order to produce this new adaptable floor layout that it desired as a means of improving its efficiency and its organization.
+The company decided that it was necessary to adopt a material handling system to produce this new adaptable floor layout that is desired as a means of improving its efficiency and its organization.
 Estimated reading time: 4 min.